 For the squash:

-Cut the spaghetti squash in half length-wise.
-Scoop out the sides and discard.
+- Cut the spaghetti squash in half length-wise.
+Scoop out the seeds and discard.
 Drizzle the inside of the squash with olive oil and sprinkle with salt.

 For the meat sauce: